PkwPanu/Unity_Bot_test/README.md

 # ProjectZeta
-Unity
-AI is being developed to navigate around walls and search for the player.
+Unity, AI is being developed to navigate around walls and search for the player.